 The left side says “Alone” (by Apolo – NTC), the middle is “Shadrach, Meshach, and Abednego“, the 3 holy youths of Babylon who were thrown into a fiery furnace – and danced. from the book of Daniel (By yours truly).
 The right says “Mosh” (By Tester – NTC/TKO).

 ::: “Icons” – Chicago neighborhood mural on Kedzie St. off Irving Park (North Side) – Summer 2009 – Spray paint :::

-The imagery for this mural came from my love for Orthodox Christian Iconography.
-I painted St. Anthony The Great (my patron saints name) and St. Joanna The Myrrh Bearer (my wife Meghan’s patron saints name) with Seraphim angels…
+The imagery for this mural came from my love and fascination with Orthodox Christian Iconography.
+I painted St. Anthony The Great (my patron saints name) and St. Joanna The Myrrh Bearer (my wife Meghan’s patron saint) with Seraphim angels…

 ::: “Anima” – Abstract Reality – With a bag full of rusto and one of my best friends (TT) behind the camera, we scaled the city walls and found a nice roof-top spot to paint a piece (visible from ground level).
 Although it no longer exists and the name is ancient history, the memory of our roof-top art adventure lives on.
 (05/07) :::

 ::: “It’s My Party” – At ‘Rene’$ Ceramic $tudio’ (commissioned mural) – 2007 – $praypaint – Featuring Amy Dixon. :::